 If you’re torn about whether to feed your cat dry food or wet food, consider offering both.
 You might serve one meal of dry food in the morning before you leave for work, then offer wet food in the evening once you return home.
 Or, if your cat tends to eat her food all at once, mix the two types together.
 Any amount of wet food can boost your cat’s overall diet with extra water and protein.

 If you have a kitten, offer dry and wet food early on.
 Cats usually develop preferences for taste and texture early in kittenhood.
 If your kitten eats only dry food, she might turn her nose up at wet food in the future (and vice versa).

-Also Read: The 8 Best Kitten Foods Of 2021
+Also Read: The 8 Best Kitten Foods